Menu

 6. Pick up Books

-There are many thyroid books out there that are brilliant.
+There are many thyroid books out there that are very helpful.

 Many are written by doctors, functional practitioners or thyroid advocates, and are a must-read for all thyroid patients.
 I review the books I read, and many have helped me to get better.
 They can be very empowering.